JeanMMillet/scality-challenge/README.md

 - Use keyboard to increase/decrease the counter
 - Settings of the 2 thresholds

-## Technologies Used
+## Possible improvements

-- Vite
-- React
-- TypeScript
+Features that I wanted to do but didn't have time to

+- Store of the counter and settings value in localStorage
+- Add continuous increase/decrease while mouse down
+- Block increase/decrease with key when settings modal is open